Printer Friendly Version Of

 Courses are designed to keep sociologists abreast of recent scholarly trends and developments.
 These intensive sessions are led by expert instructors who are considered to be at the forefront of a given field.
 Course instructors are urged to prepare reading lists, teaching materials (e.g., handouts, etc.), and to use the same sort of techniques they would use in advanced courses.
 If you have cutting-edge methodological or theoretical knowledge in an important area, or know a colleague who has such expertise, please submit a proposal for a course.
 Participants in courses register in advance and pay a small fee to cover cost of materials.

 Thematic Sessions, Special Sessions, and Regional Spotlight Sessions Proposals must include:

 Workshop proposals must include:

 Course proposals must include:

-Deadlines.
-Proposals for Thematic Sessions are due by November 13, 2014.
-Proposals for all other sessions are due by February 5, 2015.
+Proposals for Thematic Sessions were due by November 13, 2015.
+Proposals for all other sessions are due by February 5, 2016.

-Submission.
-Proposals should be submitted through the online button (located under each of the six components listed on this page).
-The module will ensure the proper transmission of proposals to the Program Committee–do not mail or e-mail proposals directly to Program Committee members.
+Proposals should be submitted following the steps below.
+These procedures will ensure the proper transmission of proposals to the Program Committee.
+Do not mail or e-mail proposals directly to Program Committee members.